rokath/trice/doc/ReadMe.md

 `trice` generated logfiles with subcommand switch `-color off` are normal ASCII files.
 If they are with color codes, these are ANSI excape sequences.
 - One easy view option is `less -R trice.log`.
 The linuc command `less` is also available inside the VScode terminal.
 - Under Windows one could also download and use [ansifilter](https://sourceforge.net/projects/ansifilter/) for logfile viewing.
 A monospaced font is recommended.

+### Color issues under Windows
+**Currently CMD console colors are not enabled by default in Win10**, so if you see no color but escape sequences on your powershell or cmd window, please refer to
+[Windows console with ANSI colors handling](https://superuser.com/questions/413073/windows-console-with-ansi-colors-handling/1050078#1050078) or simply use a Linux like terminal under windows, like git-bash.